Testing & Evaluation

 A certified therapy dog with Therapy Dogs United is only authorized to visit the general public through an approved program or service endorsed or created by Therapy Dogs United.
-We do not certify therapy dogs for an individual's private use or medical needs.
+We do not certify therapy dogs for an individuals private use or medical needs.

-Animal-assisted therapy dogs are a household pet handled by a certified handler - but these dogs are used to assist physical and occupational therapists with a patient's recovery.
+Animal-Assisted Therapy Dogs are also household pets handled by a certified handler, but these dogs are most commonly used to assist physical and occupational therapists as a component of patient recovery.
 For example, an animal-assisted therapy dog can be used to help an individual who has suffered a stroke, been physically injured, or suffered a form of physical or mental trauma.
-AAT (animal-assisted therapy) dogs, together with their volunteer handler, team up with a trained therapist or medical professional to use non-conventional therapy techniques.
+AAT (animal-assisted therapy) dogs, together with their volunteer handler, team up with trained therapists or medical professionals to use non-conventional therapy techniques.
 The end result encourages a patient to regain mobility, strength, range of motion, balance and confidence.

 Find out more about testing requirements.